Bento Box History, From Kamakura Period (1185-1333)Katachiware Japanese Style Tableware

 Bento Box History, From 1185 to 2021

-Bento can be traced back to the Kamakura Period (1185-1333).
+The concept of bento can be traced back to the Kamakura Period (1185-1333).
 Japanese packed their lunch to take to work, hunting, fishing, or when waging war they carried parcels of packed food to eat on the go.
 These portable meals would commonly include foods such as white rice, millet or potatoes.

 Kamakura Period (1185-1333)